quawb/LivingCodeLog/README.md

 # LivingCodeLog
-devlog for drawing,
-moving and seeing with code
+devlog for drawing, moving and seeing with code
 _NOTES and experiments!
 With CODE!!!!_

+Living Breathing and Smelling Code!

 [Experimenting with LOGO](2021-02-16-LOGO-Log.md)
+2/4/20/21

 [walking with algorithms](2021-02-11-walking-with-algorithms.md)
+2/11/2021

 [AARON and NoPaint](2021-02-16-AARON-LOG.md)
+2/18/2021